activesensingcollectives/device-related/stonex_r20_notes/stonex_setup_and_user-notes.md

 	* Press the 'Rec' button to confirm and save the changes.

 ## Stake-out
+Staking out is when the user goes 'back' to previously recorded points.
+The total station 'points' the user back to an existing point.
+Staking out helps to double-check that everything went as expected broadly.
 In the Survey menu -> go to 'Stake out' -> 'Cartesian stake out'
 	* If you know your coordinates enter them.
 Remember NEZ corresponds to x,y,z
 	* If you only know the point-ID, choose it from the previous measurements -> go to List , choose the point -> OK -> ENT button